 Lion Air flies to over 47 destinations.
-Most Lion Air flights are for destinations in Indonesia but Lion Air has international flights to several other countries as well, like for example Malaysia and Vietnam.
-From its main base in Jakarta 162 flights depart every week.
+Most Lion Air flights are for destinations in Indonesia but Lion Air has international flights to several other countries as well, like for example Malaysia and Singapore.
+From its main base in Jakarta 157 flights depart every week.
 Many people who look for Lion Air tickets look for flights to Surabaya and Makassar.

 Utiket is a good place to start looking for Lion Air flights as we can compare all flights by Lion Air with hundreds of other airlines and dozens of booking websites.

 Each passenger can bring into the cabbin one standard bag with a maximum weight of 7 kg.